Germany's Merkel urges strict, binding goals to tackle climate change

 In her podcast, Merkel underscored the continued importance of coal power for Germany.
 “We never promised to leave coal behind us in 2020.
 It stays an important pillar for a longer time,” she said.

-She said that the industrialized countries could develop energy technology that could be used by developing countries.
+She said that the industrialised countries could develop energy technology that could be used by developing countries.